Oliver James Heersink, 94, of Modesto, left this earthly life to be with his Lord and Savior on Thursday, March 19.

 The family would like to thank all who took such good care of Oliver in his last year while staying at the Bethany Home and Leisi his caregiver at home.

 Graveside Services will be for immediate family only due to the circumstances with the Covid- 19 virus at the Ripon Cemetary.
 Remembrances may be made in Oliver’s name to Interfaith Ministries, 120 Kerr Ave, Modesto Ca. 95354 or Bethany Home, 930 W Main St, Ripon, Ca. 95366.

-To plant a tree in memory of Oliver James Heersink, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Oliver James Heersink, please visit our floral store.